fjahr/lightning-mw/02-peer-protocol.md

 (or simply the invalid numbers in the `channel_reestablish` it has sent) should make the other node drop its current commitment transaction to the chain.
-This will, at least, allow the fallen-behind node to recover non-HTLC funds, if the `my_current_per_commitment_point` is valid.
+This will, at least, allow the fallen-behind node to recover non-HTLC funds.
 However, this also means the fallen-behind node has revealed this fact (though not provably: it could be lying), and the other node could use this to broadcast a previous state.